J-T-Paden/Jared-Paden-Portfolio/README.md

 # Jared-Paden-Portfolio
-A portfolio page for Jared Paden, containing previous projects, contact info and more.
+A portfolio page for Jared Paden, containing an 'about me', 'work' and 'contact' sections with a navigation bar and an image link to previous work.